Marketing Plans Matter

 10. Share it

-A marketing plan is meant to be shared.
-Circulate your strategy to provide visibility on shared goals.
+A marketing plan is meant to be shared so circulate to provide visibility on shared goals.
 This goes beyond sales and marketing alignment; this is sales, marketing, finance, operations and company alignment.

 By understanding your customers, their purchase motivations and needs, you can present them with a product or service that solves their particular problem.
 Through an understanding of marketing methods, you can keenly target prospects and apply promotional techniques to gain a competitive edge over your industry rivals.